1C0D/obsidian-repeat-last-commands/README.md

 - last commands at top of the command palette (settings option)
 ![mostrecent](./ressources/most%20recent.png)

+- prevent some commands to be included in last command(s), in settings filling the textarea in settings.
+1 by line.
+You can give a whole command. e.g: 'repeat-last-commands:repeat-command'
+or just 'repeat-last-commands' to block all commands from this plugin.

 - for devs, you can run "copy last command id in clipboard". id is appearing in repeat last commands too.